Here are a few of our most popular questions. For more information, or if you need support, feel free to give us a call or email.

 The Theory Assessment is done online so that you can take your time, at home in your most comfortable environment.
 You can also reattempt it every 12 hours for 12 months, so you have 730 chances to pass.

-If that still sounds dauntng, you can submit your Theory Assessment orally, with an Educator asking questions out loud in a conversational manner, as if they were a client trying to get advise.
+If that still sounds dauntng, you can submit your Theory Assessment orally, with an Educator asking questions out loud in a conversational manner, as if they were a client trying to get advice.
 You reply in conversation and your Educator will note your score as you go.

 No. We've looked into offering NZQA Courses and while we don't rule it out as a future option, the fees associated with being an NZQA provider would require us to quadruple the number of students in each class to cover them.
 While NZQA is not a requirement in New Zealand for Nail Techs, we choose to keep our class sizes smaller instead, and our qualification is still recognised nationwide.
 None of our Graduates have had issues getting Health Licenses or Wholesale Accounts.